lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

-This is just a statement of the transitive property for the relation.
+This is a statement of the transitive property for the relation.
 Run the code for yourself, and note that we can rewrite `a` into `b`, but when we try to rewrite `b` back into `a` it fails.
 Because we only proved this relation to be `Transitive`, we can only rewrite in the goal by replacing the value on the left of the relation with the value on the right (and vice-versa when rewriting in hypotheses).

 You can build up more intuition for this by practicing rewriting with relations that are only transitive, and not symmentric, like the `<=` relation.